Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 Fixed-size sorters, sometimes called *fixed sorters* for simplicity are a special kind of sorters designed to sort a fixed number of values.
 Their `operator()` also takes either an iterable or a pair of iterators as well as an optional comparison and projection functions.
 Most of the time the end iterator is unused, but future versions of the library may start to use it to optionally perform bound-checking.

 Fixed-size sorters are not actual sorters *per se* but class templates that take an `std::size_t` template parameter.
 Every valid specialization of a fixed-size sorter for a given size yields a "valid" sorter.
 Several fixed-size sorters have specializations for some sizes only and will trigger a compile-time error when one tries to instantiate a specialization which is not part of the fixed-size sorter's domain (the domain corresponds to the set of valid specializations).
-Information about fixed-size sorters can be obtained via [`fixed_sorter_traits`](Sorter-traits.md#fixed_sorter_traits).
-One can also make sure that a given fixed-size sorter is automatically used to sort small fixed-size arrays thanks to [`small_array_adapter`](Sorter-adapters#small_array_adapter).
+Information about fixed-size sorters can be obtained via [`fixed_sorter_traits`][fixed-sorter-traits].
+One can also make sure that a given fixed-size sorter is automatically used to sort small fixed-size arrays thanks to [`small_array_adapter`][small-array-adapter].

 It is possible to include all the fixed-size sorters at once with the following directive: